RomainCarrillo/RomainCarrillo/README.md

 - 👋 Hi, I’m @RomainCarrillo
 - 👀 I’m interested in Web Developement & Cybersecurity
 - 🌱 I’m currently learning Java using Spring Boot.
-- 💞️ As I'm new to web development world, I working on some small personal projects to learn the basics and get as many experience as I can.
+- 💞️ As I'm new to web development world, I'm working on some small personal projects to learn the basics and get as many experience as I can.
 - 📫 How to reach me https://www.linkedin.com/in/romain-carrillo-0aab90142/

 - 💬 Please feel free to have a look at my work and share a feedback if you want to !